Methods

 There are two methods commonly used to adjust for age: direct and indirect standardisation.
 In this report, the direct standardisation approach presented by Jensen and colleagues (1991) is used.
 To age-standardise using the direct method, the first step is to obtain population numbers and numbers of cases (or deaths) in age ranges – typically 5-year age ranges.
 The next step is to multiply the age-specific population numbers for the standard population (in this case, the Australian population as at 30 June 2001) by the age-specific incidence rates (or death rates) for the population of interest.
 The next step is to sum across the age groups and divide this sum by the total of the standard population to give an ASR for the population of interest.
 Finally, this is expressed per 100,000 population in this report.

 In addition to rates age-standardised to the 2001 Australian Standard Population, the CdiA report also offers rates age-standardised to the year of release.
 The basic trend analysis between the two rates is often similar.
-However, the 2024 population is overall, much older than the 2001 population.
-Cancer is more common in the older populations and accordingly, the 2024 age-standardised rates are often higher than the 2001 and are more relevant to cancer today.
+However, the 2025 population is overall, much older than the 2001 population.
+Cancer is more common in the older populations and accordingly, the 2025 age-standardised rates are often higher than the 2001 and are more relevant to cancer today.
 The 2001 Australian Standard Population is available as the current Australian standard.
-World Health Organisation and Segi age standardised incidence rates are also available in the summary data visulation as well as Excel data tables.
+World Health Organisation and Segi age standardised incidence rates are also available in the summary data visualisation as well as Excel data tables.

 Age-specific rates